GentleWizard/Modrinth-API-Connect/CONTRIBUTING.md

-# Contributing to [Repository Name]
+# Contributing to Modrinth-API-Connect

-Thank you for your interest in contributing to [Repository Name]!
+Thank you for your interest in contributing to Modrinth-API-Connect!
 We welcome all contributions, including bug reports, feature requests, documentation improvements, and code contributions.

 ## Reporting Issues